aziule/typed-collections/README.md

 ### For primitive types
 Primitive type collections will allow to store only items of this type (only ints, only booleans, etc.).

-Here is the list of available collection classes:
+Here is the list of available primitive collection classes:
 ```php
 Aziule\TypedCollections\ArrayCollection;
 Aziule\TypedCollections\BooleanCollection;